bluecatlabs/gateway-workflows/Community/lease_history_ip/README.md

 This workflow will be using the default configuration value in `/portal/bluecat_portal/config.py` in BlueCat Gateway container.
 To set the default configuration, in BlueCat Gateway, go to Administration > Configurations > General Configuration.
 In General Configuration, select the BAM Settings tab and enter the configuration name under "Default Configuration:" and save.
 ![screenshot](img/BAM_default_settings.jpg?raw=true "BAM_default_settings")

+2. **BAM Access Configuration**
+This workflow will access the BAM database via SQL.
+In order to gain access to BAM you must first configure the BAM database settings to allow access the BlueCat Gateway IP address.
+Refer to the BAM Administration Guide for more details.

 ## Usage